Trade directory · Naperville metro · Illinois

 Insurance Minimums

-General liability minimum $1 million recommended.
-Workers compensation required if employees present.
-Commercial auto insurance for business vehicles.
+Illinois requires minimum $1 million general liability insurance for commercial contractors.
+Workers compensation required for employees.
 Bonding requirements vary by project size and client.

 § C · Path to license